Venomous snake: Terminology

-Venomous snakes are often said to be poisonous, but poison and venom are not the same thing.
+Venomous snakes are often said to be poisonous, but poison and venom are not synonymous.
 Poisons must be ingested, inhaled or absorbed, while venom must be injected into the body by mechanical means.
 While unusual, there are a few species of snake that are actually poisonous.
 Keelback snakes are both venomous and poisonous – their poisons are stored in nuchal glands and are acquired by sequestering toxins from poisonous toads the snakes eat.
 Similarly, certain garter snakes from Oregon can retain toxins in their livers from ingesting rough-skinned newts.